pierrepo/mdner/README.md

 positional arguments:
-  threshold    The threshold for the description length. n            The number of data to be selected for the corpus similarity.
+  threshold    The threshold for the description length. n            The number of least similar descriptions to be selected.

 options:
   -h, --help   show this help message and exit